morganthomas/winning-arguments/winning-arguments.md

 Of course, the T-schema defines only one possible way of using the word "true," and people might use it in other ways.

-So far we have presented one definition, sense, or meaning for the word "true."
+So far I have presented one definition, sense, or meaning for the word "true."
 This is the meaning axiomatically defined by the T-schema (according to Horwichian minimalism).
 However, there are certainly other possible meanings.

 For example, one might define "true" as "accurate to reality."
 This definition will be equivalent to the T-schema within the context of any conversation where by asserting a statement, one implicitly asserts that the statement is accurate to reality.
 (In my life, conversations I have at work in my professional capacity are examples of such conversations.)